 Frequently Asked Questions

-- What cover is available under my policy in relation to Coronavirus or FCO change in advice?
+- What cover is available under my policy in relation to Coronavirus or FCDO change in advice?

 For full details about our travel insurance policies and Coronavirus/Covid19 please see our dedicated page:

 - Can I contact YourTravelCover by telephone?

 - YourTravelCover is dedicated to keeping your insurance costs to a minimum.

 You can only buy insurance from YourTravelCover online.
 We don't have huge and expensive call centres.
 The savings we make by keeping lean and mean are passed on to you by way of cheaper premiums with the added benefit that you don't have to waste valuable time listening to background music whilst waiting in telephone queues!